Were you aware of how important dental assistants are?

 Work in All Specialties

-The world of dentistry has many different specialties, all of which a dental assistant will learn under.
-Orthodontics, pediatric, periodontics, and oral surgery are all different specialties that dental assistants see and learn daily.
-This lets them become more comfortable in their field, making them better assistants.
+The world of dentistry has many different specialties, all of which a dental assistant will learn.
+Orthodontics, pediatrics, periodontics, and oral surgery are all specialties that dental assistants see and learn daily.
+This allows them to become more comfortable in their field, making them better assistants.

 Skills Required

-Before looking into dental assistant jobs, you should understand what some of the skills required are.
-Dentistry is a complex field that requires a plethora of skills due to the nature of the work, but most people shouldn’t have a hard time entering.
+Before looking into dental assistant jobs, you should understand the skills required.
+Dentistry is a complex field that requires many skills due to the nature of the work, but most people shouldn’t have a hard time entering.

 Technical

-When helping a dentist perform procedures, a dental assistant needs to be extremely technical.
-Dental assistants must know how to operate all of the equipment in the office.
-They also need to know about the procedures so that they can organize everything beforehand.
+A dental assistant needs to be extremely technical when helping a dentist perform procedures.
+They must know how to operate all of the equipment in the office and about the procedures so that they can organize everything beforehand.

-Dental assistants must communicate clearly with patients to ensure they understand what’s going on.
-They also need to know how to comfort them because many people have a hard time going to the dentist.
+If there’s a den, they must be able to spot it.
+They should have a dental emergency.
+Because oral procedures involve risk, dental assistants must be trained in CPR.
+They must communicate clearly with patients to ensure they understand what’s happening.
+They must also know how to comfort them because many people have difficulty going to the dentist.
 Friendliness and compassion are something that many dental offices look for in assistants.

 Administration